 In April 2011 the Council recommended a new, comprehensive educator evaluation system to the State Board of Educator that is uniquely Colorado and based on best practices and proven research.
 The Council strives to balance the diverse needs of Colorado’s 178 school districts with state requirements.
 Ultimately, districts will be required to ensure their educator evaluation system adheres with the state’s requirements.

 Who is included on the State Council for Educator Effectiveness?

 The State Council was appointed by the governor in January 2010, by executive order, and was codified by S.B.
 10-191.
 It includes the following 15 members:

-To support school districts in implementing the new evaluation requirements, the Colorado Department of Education (CDE) is developing a Colorado Model Evaluation System as an option for districts to use for teacher and principal evaluations.
+To support school districts in implementing the new evaluation requirements, the Colorado Department of Education (CDE) is developing a Colorado Model Evaluation System as an option for districts to use for teacher, principal and specialized service professionals evaluations.
 The Colorado Model Evaluation System uses a meaningful process for educator evaluation.
-The year-long cycle includes regular conversations between the evaluator and evaluatee and is not a one-time event or observation, but rather a process that focuses on continuous improvement of the skills, knowledge and student outcomes of the person being evaluated.
+The year-long process includes regular conversations between the evaluator and evaluatee and is not a one-time event or observation, but rather a process that focuses on continuous improvement of the skills, knowledge and student outcomes of the person being evaluated.

 How is a teacher rated under the Colorado State Model Evaluation System?